MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/tenant-restictions-machine-registration.md

 If you use [connect with sign-in](/power-automate/desktop-flows/desktop-flow-connections#connect-with-sign-in-for-attended-runs) to perform an attended run, and the target machine is Active Directory (AD) domain-joined but not Microsoft Entra-joined, you're required to add the tenant to the **AllowedRegistrationTenants** allowlist.
 For more information, see [Connect with sign-in security update on AD domain-joined machines](connect-with-sign-in-security-update.md).

 > [!IMPORTANT]
-> The following steps can be used to add your tenant to the allowlist on a single machine.
+> You can use the following steps to add your tenant to the allowlist on a single machine.
 However, we recommend consulting with your domain administrators to create a Group Policy Object (GPO) that applies the appropriate allowlist across all your machines.
 Creating such a GPO can centrally specify which tenants are trusted to use Power Automate for desktop on the machines in your tenant.

 To define the allowlist:

-1. Run the Rgistry Editor (regedit.exe).
+1. Run the Registry Editor (regedit.exe).
 2. Navigate to this key: `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\Power Automate Desktop\Registration`.
-3. If it doesn't already exist, select **Edit** > **new** > **string value** to create a new string value named **AllowedRegistrationTenants**.
+3. Select **Edit** > **new** > **string value** to create a new string value named **AllowedRegistrationTenants**.
 4. Double-click the value and set its data field to a comma separated list of the tenant IDs to which the machine is allowed to register.

    For example: 3EF1d993-CBD4-4DEA-A50E-939AEDB23F21,5B19777D-814C-43F3-9317-CDBAD0846ED8